Peccato di castità

-Peccato di castità (Italian for "Sin of chastity") is a 1956 Italian comedy film directed by Gianni Franciolini.
+Peccato di castità (Italian for "Sin against chastity") is a 1956 Italian comedy film directed by Gianni Franciolini.

 Plot

 Adventures of a young married couple during their honeymoon trip.
 Because of a promise, Valentina has to resort to any trick to prevent the husband to consummate the marriage.
 The reality is that the woman, terrified by the suffocating climate existing since the time of their engagement between the families of the couple, made in secret to herself this vote.